Summer 2025 Masterclass Faculty

 CLASS STYLE: PBT

 Progressing Ballet Technique (PBT) is a method of dance training focused on improving ballet technique by strengthening and conditioning the body, especially the core and muscles involved in ballet movements.
-It aims to enhance muscle memory, flexibility, and alignment, ultimately improving dancers' performance and injury prevention
+It aims to enhance muscle memory, flexibility, and alignment, ultimately improving dancers' performance and injury prevention.

 MEET KYLA COOK

-Kyla Cook was born and raised in Portage, Mich., where she began dancing at age 3.
+Kyla Cook was born and raised in Portage, Michigan, where she began dancing at age 3.
 She received her training locally and nationally.
 She had the opportunity to train with Gelsey Kirkland, Mikhaïl Lavrovsky, and Audrey Mendel as a teenager, igniting her lifelong love of ballet.
 Kyla had the opportunity to perform in Hawaii at the Pro Bowl with artists Boyz 2 Men and the Doobie Brothers.
 She also participated in the All American Halftime Show during the Citrus Bowl.
 Kyla has been teaching dance for over 25 years.
 She is an award winning dancer and choreographer.
 She is certified in PBT (progressing ballet technique).

 Emma Kent